If you’re not prepared, real estate investor PPC can eat your budget faster than Joey Chestnut eats hot dogs on the Fourth of July.

 Because like the graphic above shows…

-- Instant Traffic: With Google PPC marketing you can have traffic and hopefully leads coming in quickly.
-Usually within 72 hours of launching a well structured PPC campaign.
+- Instant Traffic: With real estate investor PPC marketing, you can have traffic and, hopefully, leads quickly, usually within 72 hours of launching a well-structured PPC campaign.

-- You Only Pay When Someone Clicks Your Ad: Google calls this “pay for performance”.
-With direct mail, you fork out the money up front to pay the printing fees and postage with no guarantee that your target prospect will even engage or read your direct mail piece.
-With PPC marketing you only pay when someone clicks your ad and goes to your website.
+- You Only Pay When Someone Clicks Your Ad: With direct mail, you fork out the money upfront to pay the printing fees and postage with no guarantee that your target prospect will even engage or read your direct mail piece.
+With PPC marketing, you only pay when someone clicks your ad and goes to your website.

-- Get Traffic Coming In While You Build Out Your SEO: SEO can take a while to rank well in Google for competitive phrases.
-So while you’re building up your SEO… you can get traffic and leads coming in today with PPC.
+- Get Traffic Coming In While You Build Out Your SEO: SEO can take a while to rank well on Google for competitive phrases.
+So while you’re building up your SEO… you can get traffic and leads today with PPC.

-- Easy To Measure: If you set your account and campaigns up correctly it’s pretty darn easy to measure what’s working and what’s not.
+- Easy To Measure: If you set your account and campaigns up correctly, it’s pretty darn easy to measure what’s working and not.

-So we know that PPC marketing can be really effective for real estate investors and agents… but you may be asking… “How hard can it really be to optimize it?
-And why the heck do I have to optimize stuff after I get my campaign setup?”.
+We know that PPC marketing can be effective for real estate investors… but you may be asking… “How hard can it be to optimize it?
+And why do I have to optimize stuff after I get my campaign setup?”.

-So lets dive in and optimize that PPC marketing campaign.
+So let us dive in and optimize that PPC marketing campaign.

-20 Steps To Optimize Your Real Estate Investing PPC Campaigns
+20 Steps To Optimize Your Real Estate Investor PPC Campaigns

 1. Select Your Advertising Platform:

-Of course, before you can start doing PPC marketing you need to decide what platforms you’ll use.
-We always suggest starting with Google Adwords because well over 90%+ of all real estate investing leads we pull in through PPC is through Adwords.
-The rest is through Yahoo and Bing PPC.
-So, dive in and start with Google Adwords!
+Of course, before starting real estate investor PPC marketing, you must decide what platforms you’ll use.
+We always suggest starting with Google Ads because over 90%+ of all real estate investing leads we pull in through PPC are through Google Ads.
+The rest is through Yahoo and Microsoft (Bing) PPC.
+So, dive in and start with Google Ads!
 Then add on Bing and Yahoo Search Marketing as you go.

 2. Define Your Goal:

-The biggest mistake investors and agents make when they start their PPC marketing campaigns is… they just start.
-They launch a campaign but don’t define any real clear goals for what they’re trying to achieve.
+The most prominent mistake investors make when they start their PPC marketing campaigns is… they just start.
+They launch a campaign but don’t define clear goals for what they’re trying to achieve.
 “Get more leads” isn’t a goal.
-Make your PPC marketing goals clear and simple.
-“To generate motivated seller leads at under $60 per lead”.
+Make your PPC marketing goals clear and straightforward.
+“To generate motivated seller leads at under $260 per lead”.
 That’ll give you a good goal to shoot for so you know whether your campaign is even successful.

-For most investors a cost per lead of under $90 is solid.
+For most investors, a cost per lead of under $200 is solid.

-The further below that the better.
-And as for return on investment… maybe a good one to start is to close your first deal from your PPC seller leads within the first 3-4 months… then ramp it up from there.
+The further below that, the better.
+And as for return on investment… maybe a good start is to close your first deal from your PPC seller leads within the first 3-4 months… then ramp it up from there.

-You just have to remember that most PPC marketing campaigns don’t start off profitable.
-It’s the optimization process that makes your PPC campaign profitable as you go… and that can take 1-3 months to really hone down a campaign… and ongoing work from there to keep that consistent.
-As long as you can make it through the initial optimization phase (the first 1-3 months) your PPC marketing should be really profitable for you over the long run.
+You just have to remember that most PPC marketing campaigns don’t start profitable.
+It’s the optimization process that makes your PPC campaign profitable as you go… and that can take 1-3 months to hone down a campaign… and ongoing work from there to keep that consistent.
+As long as you can make it through the initial optimization phase (the first 1-3 months), your PPC marketing should be profitable for you over the long run.